dongcc/scut/lab2/README.md

    - npm install axios
    - npm install node-red-node-watson

-2. start lab2 container to make sure the watson nodes have been installed.
+2. start lab2 container to make sure the text to speech nodes have been installed.

 3. import the flow via loading the flows.json.